Meet Our Team

 Mimi Shelton is a fierce advocate, a passionate educator, and an indomitable force for justice.
 She is a Black, neuroexpansive, straight trans woman from the rural south.
 She is currently the National HIV Behavior Surveillance Trans Project Coordinator at the NYC Department of Health and Mental Hygiene where she leads research projects designed to improve the health of the trans community.
 Mimi has an extensive background in education and community-based advocacy work.
 In addition to her experience teaching English at Riverdale Country School, Manhattan Country School, the TEAK Fellowship, and the William Penn Charter School.
 Mimi's experience also includes serving as the Director of Trans Initiatives and Services at Destination Tomorrow, the Bronx LGBT Center.

 In 2022 Mimi received the Monica Roberts Torch Award for her work as an organizer of the National Trans Visibility March.
 She has also been a panelist and presenter for the Audre Lorde Project, GLSEN, the National Education Association, the National Council of Teachers of English, the Ethical Culture Fieldston School, and the Osborne Association.
 In 2020, Mimi was a featured talent in the Dove Pride 2020 Campaign, “Nothing More Beautiful,” directed by Tourmaline.
 She also serves on the board of directors for the New York Transgender Advocacy Group and The Okra Project.
-She can found on Linked-In or Instagram.
+Mimi can also be found on LinkedIn or Instagram.

 This fall Mimi is beginning her journey to become a lawyer with the City University of New York School of Law's Pipeline to Justice program.
 She plans to pursue public interest law, particularly relating to labor justice, civil rights, and gender/sexuality issues.
 When she isn't advocating for collective liberation, Mimi loves to roller skate, watch professional wrestling, and dance.